 - For the filter to work accurately, operators should eliminate factors like pedestrian traffic, frequent opening, and closing of the doors, etc.

 - One of the common mistakes people make is attaching airfoils on the floor of the hood.
-This should be avoided at any cost, as blocking the airfoil will interfere with the airflow.
+Thus, avoid it, as blocking the airfoil will interfere with the airflow.

 - Any heavy equipment must be kept at a safe distance from the hood.